cozy/cozy-stack/doc/architecture.md

 services of Cozy, from authentication to real-time events.
 This API can be used on several domains.
 Each domain is a cozy instance for a specific user ("multi-tenant").

+### Redis

+Redis is optional when there is a single cozy stack running, and is used to synchronize the Cozy Stacks else: distributed locks for special operations like installing an application, queues for recurrent jobs, etc. As a bonus, it can also be used to cache some frequently used documents.

 ### Databases